WSTG - Latest

 # would be encoded with its URL encoded value

-Abuse of this wrapper could allow an attacker to design a malicious ZIP file that could be uploaded to the server, for example as an avatar image or using any file upload system available on the target website (the
+Abuse of this wrapper could allow an attacker to design a malicious ZIP file that could be uploaded to the server, for example as an avatar image or using any file upload system available on the target site (the

-php:zip:// wrapper does not require the zip file to have any specific extension) to be executed by the LFI vulnerability.
+php:zip:// wrapper does not require the ZIP file to have any specific extension) to be executed by the LFI vulnerability.